dima-bzz/fork/README.md

 ## Requirements

-This package requires PHP 8 and the [pcntl](https://www.php.net/manual/en/intro.pcntl.php) extensions which is installed in many Unix and Mac systems by default.
+This package requires PHP 7.4 or upper and the [pcntl](https://www.php.net/manual/en/intro.pcntl.php) extensions which is installed in many Unix and Mac systems by default.

 ❗️ [pcntl](https://www.php.net/manual/en/intro.pcntl.php) only works in CLI processes, not in a web context.